openservicebrokerapi/servicebroker/spec.md

 | 422 Unprocessable Entity | MUST be returned if the Service Broker requires that `app_guid` be included in the request body.
 The expected response body is: `{ "error": "RequiresApp", "description": "This service supports generation of credentials through binding an application only." }` (see [Service Broker Errors](#service-broker-errors). |

-Responses with any other status code will be interpreted as a failure and an unbind request will be sent to the Service Broker to prevent an orphan being created on the Service Broker.
+Responses with any other status code will be interpreted as a failure and an unbind request SHOULD be sent to the Service Broker to prevent an orphan being created on the Service Broker.
 Service brokers can include a user-facing message in the `description` field; for details see [Service Broker Errors](#service-broker-errors).